Ekitji/siem/queries.md

 # Kernel Drivers Loaded

 ## Potential Local Privilege Escalation - Kernel Drivers Loaded from User-Writable Paths
-#### Look for none randomized names, we are more interested in static names.
+##### Look for none randomized names, we are more interested in static names.
 Dont forget to look for C-root subfolder also.
+For more context look at file.code_signature.subject_name field which shows the signer.
 ```
 (event.provider: Microsoft-Windows-Sysmon AND event.code: 6 AND user.name: SYSTEM AND file.path: (C\:\\ProgramData\\* OR C\:\\Users\\* OR C\:\\Windows\\Temp\\*))
 ```

 ## Potential Local Privilege Escalation - Sys-Files Created by SYSTEM in User-Writable Paths
-#### Look for none randomized names, we are more interested in static names.
+##### Look for none randomized names, we are more interested in static names.
 Dont forget to look for C-root subfolder also
 ```
 (event.provider: Microsoft-Windows-Sysmon
 AND event.code: 11 AND user.name: SYSTEM AND file.path: (C\:\\ProgramData\\* OR C\:\\Users\\* OR C\:\\Windows\\Temp\\*) AND file.extension: (sys OR SYS))